-- Admission is competitive and candidates are evaluated based on: - a) Complete prerequisite courses with a grade of C or better in each course; - i.
+- Admission is competitive and candidates are evaluated based on: - a) Complete prerequisite courses with a grade of C or better in each course: - i.
 A full year of Algebra II or Integrated Math III at the secondary level or completion of MATH 096. - ii.
 A full year of Chemistry or Physics at the secondary level or completion of CHEM 101 or PHYS 105. - iii.
 ENGL 101 College English I (4). - iv.
 BIOL 101 Human Anatomy (5) or BIOL 102 Human Physiology (5). - v.
 NURS 110 Introduction to Nursing (2).
 Course may be in process at time of consideration. - b) College GPA calculated on cognate and GE courses required for the A.S. nursing degree.
 Courses that may be completed in high school and religion courses are not computed into the GPA.
 The minimum GPA for nursing applicants is 3.0.
 Preference will be given to applicants who have both a GPA above 3.3 and have completed at least 12 units of nursing-required courses at Pacific Union College. - i.
-Each course must be passed with a C or better. - ii.
-Having repeated cognate or GE courses after receiving a final grade of less than C reduces an applicant's chance of admission. - c) ACT English test score of 19 or better. - d) TEAS (Test of Essential Academic Skills) total score that results in an Academic Preparedness Level of Proficient, Advanced or Exemplary. - e) Other factors (see A.S.
+Each course must be passed with a C or better. - Having repeated cognate or GE courses after receiving a final grade of less than C reduces an applicant's chance of admission. - c) ACT English test score of 19 or better. - d) TEAS (Test of Essential Academic Skills) total score that results in an Academic Preparedness Level of Proficient, Advanced or Exemplary. - e) Other factors (see A.S.
 Nursing Application Packet). - 2.
 Applicants must submit an application for admission to the Nursing and Health Sciences Department accompanied by the application fee of \$30.
 The nursing application also serves as application to the college.
-Application and readmission packets are available at the department office and website: www.puc.edu/nursing. - The application process begins with submission of the application form; completion of prerequisite requirements and submission of each of the following completes the process:
+Application and readmission packets are available at the department office and website: puc.edu/nursing.

+The application process begins with submission of the application form; completion of prerequisite requirements and submission of each of the following completes the process:

 - a) Personal essay. - b) Official academic transcripts from high school and from each college previously attended. - c) Two acceptable professional/academic references.
-Recommendations written by relatives and those presented directly to the Nursing and Health Sciences Department by the applicants themselves are not acceptable. - d) Current AHA BLS Healthcare Provider card (see Clinical Clearance Requirements, item 1, p.
-138). - The Admissions Committee may request that the applicant participate in an admissions interview; applicants may also request an admissions interview. - 4.
+Recommendations written by relatives and those presented directly to the Nursing and Health Sciences Department by the applicants themselves are not acceptable. - 3.
+The Admissions Committee may request that the applicant participate in an admissions interview. - 4.
 After the applicant has completed all admissions requirements, the application will be processed according to program application deadlines and the student notified in writing of the action taken.
 See A.S.
-Nursing Application Packet. - Upon notification of admission to the program, students must submit all required documents to meet the Nursing and Health Sciences Department "Clinical Clearance Requirements" as described on p.
-138.
+Nursing Application Packet. - 5.
+Upon notification of admission to the program, students must submit all required documents to meet the Nursing and Health Sciences Department "Clinical Clearance Requirements" as described on p.
+148.

-Readmission Procedure for Nursing:
+> Readmission Procedure for Nursing: